santorr/TexturesPackerDocumentation/README.md

 # TexturesPackerTutorial

+Texture packer is a tool that allow you to pack textures directly in engine.
+This tool is useful if you want to download assets from different sources that have not had the same production process.

 ## Open the tool

 - Navigate to the 'TexturesPacker' utility widget which is located in : 'TexturesPacker > Widgets > TexturesPacker'.